ibm-cloud-docs/direct-link/order-colocation.md

-**If you require the exact address for TOK02, please contact your Direct Link offering management or sales team.**
+**If you require the exact address for Tokyo, please contact your Direct Link offering management or sales team.**